Global Activity Scores: Abstract

 \section{Abstract}

-We introduce a new global sensitivity measure called \textit{global activity score}.
-The new measure is obtained from the global active subspace method, similar to the way the \textit{activity score} measure is obtained from the active subspace method.
-We present theoretical results on the relationship between Sobol' sensitivity indices and global activity scores.
-We present numerical examples where we compare the results of the global sensitivity analysis of some models using Sobol' sensitivity indices, derivative-based sensitivity measures, activity scores, and global activity scores.
-The numerical results reveal the scenarios when the global activity score has advantages over derivative-based sensitivity measures and activity scores, and when the three measures give similar results.
+We introduce a new global sensitivity measure, the \textit{global activity scores}.
+The measure is based on finite differences of the underlying function, in contrast to several sensitivity measures in the literature that are based on derivatives of the function.
+We establish its theoretical connection with Sobol' sensitivity indices and demonstrate its performance through numerical examples.
+In these examples, we compare global activity scores with Sobol' sensitivity indices, derivative-based sensitivity measures, and activity scores.
+The results show that in the presence of additive noise or high variability, global activity scores provide more stable and reliable identification of influential variables than derivative-based measures and activity scores, which are more sensitive to noise.
+In noiseless settings, however, all three approaches yield comparable results.

 \begin{AMS} 65C05, 65C20 \end{AMS}